T3RRYT3RR0R/Image-Sorter/README.md

 **Image Sorter** is a content‑aware utility that helps you bring order to large collections of photographs, illustrations and artwork.
 Powered by OpenAI’s CLIP model for zero‑shot image classification, it groups your pictures into broad *style* categories (e.g., photography, illustration, fantasy art) and then further organises them by *subject* such as animals, landscapes or people.
 An optional BLIP captioner generates descriptive filenames so that each image is easy to recognise even outside the organiser.
 With a simple graphical interface or a command‑line mode, Image Sorter streamlines curation of your visual library and can monitor folders for new files.

+## Installation / Download:

+  1. Visit the [v0.0.1 release page](https://github.com/T3RRYT3RR0R/Image-Sorter/releases/tag/v0.0.1) on GitHub.
+The assets list contains a 7‑Zip archive named **`Image‑Sorter.7z.001`**.
+Download **all** `.7z.00X` parts provided in that release (these split files collectively contain the Windows executable and supporting files).
+  2. Use [7‑Zip](https://www.7-zip.org/) on Windows or the `7z` command on Linux/macOS to extract the archive.
+Right‑click the `.001` file and choose “Extract here” with 7‑Zip
+  3. Open the extracted folder.
+The main executable is `image‑sorter.exe`.
+You can run it directly from Explorer or via the command line.

 ## Important user Notes:
  - Captioning will replace the filename with the caption.
 If this behaviour is undesired, Be sure to Select 'No Captioning'
  - Captioning is resource intensive.
 It is not recommended for people who do not Have a Cuda capable graphics card
  - This program has a self-update feature.
 Updating is Opt in.
 It is recommended to [review updates](https://github.com/T3RRYT3RR0R/Image-Sorter/tree/main/updates) prior to opting in.

-## Installation Download:

-  1. Visit the [v0.0.1 release page](https://github.com/T3RRYT3RR0R/Image-Sorter/releases/tag/v0.0.1) on GitHub.
-The assets list contains a 7‑Zip archive named **`Image‑Sorter.7z.001`**.
-Download **all** `.7z.00X` parts provided in that release (these split files collectively contain the Windows executable and supporting files).
-  2. Use [7‑Zip](https://www.7-zip.org/) on Windows or the `7z` command on Linux/macOS to extract the archive.
-Right‑click the `.001` file and choose “Extract here” with 7‑Zip
-  3. Open the extracted folder.
-The main executable is `image‑sorter.exe`.
-You can run it directly from Explorer or via the command line.

-## Key features
+## Key Features:

  * **Simple GUI or CLI** – When you run `image‑sorter.exe` without command‑line arguments an interactive form is displayed.
    You can select a source directory, a destination, the batch size used when feeding images to CLIP, opt into a dry‑run,